1838 Mormon War: Aftermath

 General Clark viewed Executive Order 44 as having been fulfilled by the agreement of the Mormons to evacuate the state the following spring.
 The militia was disbanded in late November.

-Missouri blamed the Mormons for the conflict and forced the Latter-day Saints to sign over all their lands in order to pay for the state militia muster.
+Missouri blamed the Mormons for the conflict and forced the Mormons to sign over all their lands in order to pay for the state militia muster.
 Mormon leaders appealed to the state legislature to overturn the requirement that they leave the state, but the legislature tabled the issue until a date well after that when the Mormons would have left the state.

-With the refusal of the Governor or Legislature to intervene, and having surrendered the bulk of their firearms, Mormons were left nearly defenseless to face the mob.
+Having surrendered the bulk of their firearms, Mormons were left nearly defenseless against the mobs.
 Mormon residents were harassed and attacked by angry residents who were no longer restrained by militia officers.
 Judge Austin A King, who had been assigned the cases of the Mormons charged with offenses during the conflict, warned "If you once think to plant crops or to occupy your lands any longer than the first of April, the citizens will be upon you: they will kill you every one, men, women and children."

 Flight of Mormons to Illinois

-Stripped of their property, the Mormons were then given a few months to leave the state.
-Most refugees made their way east to Illinois, where residents of the town of Quincy helped them.
-When faced with the Mormon refugees from Missouri, the people of Quincy, Illinois, were outraged by the treatment the Mormons had experienced.
+Stripped of their property, most refugees made their way east to Illinois, where residents of the town of Quincy helped them.
+When faced with the Mormon refugees from Missouri, the people of Quincy were outraged by the treatment the Mormons had experienced.
 One resolution passed by the Quincy town council read:

 Resolved: That the gov of Missouri, in refusing protection to this class of people when pressed upon by an heartless mob, and turning upon them a band of unprincipled Militia, with orders encouraging their extermination, has brought a lasting disgrace upon the state over which he presides.

-Eventually, the large portion of the Mormons regrouped and founded a new city in Illinois which they called Nauvoo.
+Eventually, the Mormons purchased and settled the mostly vacant city of Commerce, north of Quincy, which they renamed Nauvoo in 1839.